DavisPL-Teaching/189c/lecture1/README.md

 # Lecture 1: Program Specifications

-This lecture will cover program specifications -- what they are, writing them, and program testing with Hypothesis.
+This lecture will cover program specifications and program testing with Hypothesis.

 ## Thursday, January 8